When money gets tight and the bills pile up, you need to act quickly, before your finances spiral out of control.

 How to Sign Up

 The first thing you need to do is set up your initial financial consultation.
-You can do this by following the prompts on the Americor website, by emailing the company at email@example.com, or by calling them at 1-866-333-8686.
+You can do this by following the prompts on the Americor website, emailing the company at firstname.lastname@example.org, or calling them at 1-866-333-8686.

 Pros and cons